Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

 Someone rightly said, “If you want others to be happy, practice compassion; if you want to be happy, practice compassion.”

-How did Job gain so much honor in God’s sight?
+How did Job gain so many honors in God’s sight?
 Let him answer for himself.
 The following was the reply Job gave to his accusers who said that he was a sinful man: (my paraphrase)

 - I helped the poor and orphans, and those who had no other to help them.